IBUNHABIBU/react-calculator/README.md

 ### Features

-   #### Milestone 4
+   #### Milestone 5

-    - Implement calculate and operate components
+    - Integrating logic with components
-    - import calculate to the app component
+    - implementing the clickHandler
     - add big.js
     - deploy to heroku